 Downloading without getting caught requires the right tools.
 And it also requires the right setup for these tools.
 Because hiding your IP addresses from the public is the most important.
-And a simple disabled feature could mean your real IP address is in the clear.
+And a simple disabled feature could mean your real IP address is in the clear and all of a sudden, you are no longer torrent anonymously.
 So let’s see in detail what you need to start anonymous torrenting.

 First of all in your toolbox you need a piece of software to open torrent files.
 Indeed, these files have a .torrent extension and you can’t open them without a torrent client.
-While there are many clients available to download the files, I’ll focus on these three: qBittorrent, Transmission and Deluge.
+While there are many clients available to download the files, I’ll focus on these three, as they have the best potential to be your anonymous torrent client: qBittorrent, Transmission and Deluge.

 qBittorrent is an open-source copy of uTorrent, like a modified utorrent client.
 But without the annoying advertising!
 Therefore, this torrent client will appeal to former uTorrent users who are looking for a new but quite similar client.